Elastic recoil detection: Principles of ERDA

-Equation 1 models the energy transfer from the incident ions striking the sample atoms and the recoiling effect of the target atoms with an angle of ϕ.
+Eq.
+1 models the energy transfer from the incident ions striking the sample atoms and the recoiling effect of the target atoms with an angle of ϕ.
 For heavier ions in elastic recoil detection analysis, if m2/m1 <<1, all recoiling ions have similar velocities.
-It can be deduced from the previous equation the maximum scattering angle, θ’max, as equation 2 describes:
+It can be deduced from the previous equation the maximum scattering angle, θ’max, as Eq.
+2 describes: